-Before we did anything else, I came up with a wishlist for the space.
+Before we did anything else on the bathroom planning agenda, I came up with a wishlist for the space.
 I knew I wanted both a contemporary – no feet for me thank you – freestanding bath and a separate walk-in shower.
 I also love the look of a steel-framed shower screen.
 Other than that, we were fairly open to ideas, so started visiting bathroom shops – at one point we went into every one we walked past if going down a high street.

 We had designs done by a big bathroom chain, but when our builder started work he suggested we visit Bathrooms By Design in Richmond, and they designed a different layout that seemed to work much better.
 But actually, what made a massive difference was being able to view the bathroom they designed for us with 3D goggles – which was also really fun.

 When coming up with the layout, it was clear it would be fairly dictated by the Jack and Jill design of the doors.
 The entrance way to our bedroom is a pocket one to maximise space, and then the other leads out to the hallway for guests.
 The exterior glazing would also have an impact.